tenlevels/spruce/README.md

  - All emulators and cores configured and performance considered..

- - Auto Save and Shutdown Feature added thanks to Decojon!
+ - Auto Save and Shutdown Feature added.

- - Bootlogo App added thanks to ShaunInman!
+ - Bootlogo App added.

  - Performance and overclock adjustments set.
 No need to change cpu in settings (keep on default).